-This report analyzes historic observations of temperature, precipitation, and extreme weather in Texas and identifies ongoing and likely future trends out to the year 2036.
+This 2024 report, an update to the 2021 Assessment of Historic and Future Trends of Extreme Weather in Texas, 1900-2036, analyzes historic observations of temperature, precipitation, and extreme weather in Texas through 2023 and identifies ongoing and likely future trends out to the year 2036 and beyond.
 These trends represent climatological expectations; the actual weather from year to year and decade to decade will be heavily influenced by natural variability which at this point is largely unpredictable.

 The average annual Texas surface temperature in 2036 is expected to be 3.0 °F warmer than the 1950-1999 average and 1.8 °F warmer than the 1991-2020 average.
-The number of 100-degree days at typical stations is expected to nearly double by 2036 compared to 2001-2020, with higher frequency of 100-degree days in urban areas.
-Extreme monthly summertime temperature trends imply an increase of about 1 °F compared to the 1950-1999 average.
-Meanwhile, extreme monthly wintertime temperatures are expected to continue to increase at an even faster rate, and the coolest days of the summer are expected to continue becoming warmer.
+The number of 100-degree days at typical stations is expected to quadruple by 2036 compared to the 1970s and 1980s, with a higher frequency of 100-degree days in urban areas.
+Extreme monthly summertime temperature trends imply an increase of about 2 °F over the past fifty years.
+Meanwhile, extreme monthly wintertime temperatures are expected to continue to warm at an even faster rate, and the coolest days of the summer are expected to continue becoming warmer as well.

-Texas precipitation has increased by 10% or more in eastern Texas but little trend is present in western Texas.
+Texas precipitation has increased by 15% or more in parts of eastern Texas, but western Texas precipitation has been largely flat or declining.
 Precipitation trends to 2036 are likely to be dominated by natural variability.
-Extreme precipitation is expected to increase in intensity on average statewide by 6%-10% relative to 1950-1999 and 2%-3% relative to 2001-2020.
-This translates to an increase in the frequency of extreme rain of 30%-50% relative to the climatological expected frequency in 1950-1999 and 10%-15% relative to 2001-2020.
-Historical trends so far represent an increase of extreme precipitation intensity by about 7% from 1960 to 2020.
+Extreme precipitation is expected to increase in intensity on average statewide by over 20% relative to 1950-1999 and 10% relative to 2001-2020.
+This translates to an increase in the frequency of extreme rain of over 100% relative to the climatological expected frequency in 1950-1999 and over 50% relative to 2001-2020.
+Historical trends so far represent an increase of extreme precipitation intensity by about 5-15% from 1980 to 2020, with considerable local variability.